K-scope/K-scope/README_docker.md

 either on a remote server or on user local computer.

-See below for usage instructions for each alternative.
+See below for usage instructions for each use case.

 K-scope uses connect.sh script or SSHconnect.jar to build source code on a remote server or in a Docker container.
-If connect.sh or SSHconnect.jar are found in "utils" subdirectory, additional options are enabled in new project wizard and project settings dialogs.
+If connect.sh or SSHconnect.jar are found in "utils" subdirectory, additional options are enabled in New Project Wizard and Project Settings dialogs.

 All settings for accessing Omni XMP compiler on a remote location are stored in Remote settings files.